 In 2014, Sámi University of Applied Sciences (SUAS) together with ICR developed and submitted the Rievdan project to the Research Council of Norway.
 Rievdan has an overarching goal to build up a master program in reindeer herding at SUAS.
 The project achieved funding, and final agreements with the Research Council and SUAS was signed in 2015.
 ICR has responsibility for WP3 and partially WP4 in the project, focusing on food culture and outreach, respectively.
 In the period, ICR has planned and implemented its components of the project, and reported this to SUAS both in project meetings and by formal reports.
-There has been delivered 8 articles, two books, and a range of science abstracts.
+Upon request from the leadership of SUAS, the ICR Director has entered into position as project co-leader in 2018.
 See also list of publications.

-There has been good progress on outreach and knowledge development activities, and especially so regarding EALLU and Rievdan, as well as the ReindeerPortal including social media.
+There has been good progress on outreach and knowledge development activities, and especially so regarding EALLU and Rievdan.
 GEF/ UNEP Nomadic Herders has also had good progress, the external conditions taken into account.